-We use numerous different products in our daily lives, almost all of which come in some sort of non-reuseable packaging.
-Once it's in the trash or recycling, it's usually not thought of again.
+We use numerous different products in our daily lives, almost all of which come in some sort of packaging that is usually destined for the trash or recycling.
+Once it's in the bin, it's usually not thought of again.
 However, we incinerate or landfill our trash and it quickly adds up.
-Richfield households produce more waste per day than the inner ring suburb average (Figure 6); in 2018, Richfield generated an estimated 41,692 tons of waste total (Regional Indicators Initiative).
+Richfield households produce more waste per day than the inner ring suburb average (Figure 6), and in 2018, Richfield is estimated to have generated 41,692 tons of waste total (Regional Indicators Initiative).

 Figure 6: Tons of waste generated per household per day in the Inner Ring Suburbs in 2018.
-(Source: Regional Indicators Initiative)
+(Source: Regional Indicators Initiative)Initiative)

-Besides the large amount of resources used to create these products and production-related emissions, there are significant emissions associated with disposing of waste.
-This includes household pick-up and the subsequent transportation as well as the greenhouse gases released from landfilling or incineration.
+Besides the large amount of resources used to create these products and the emissions associated with the production, there are significant emissions associated with disposing of waste.
+This includes house-hold pick-up and subsequent transportation as well as the greenhouse gases released from landfilling or incineration.
 Since Richfield generates more waste than average, it follows that the city has a higher than average emission tonnage as well (Figure 7).